 “During my co-op, I was able to speak with many VPs and directors,” she shared.
 “These interactions provided insight into the responsibilities and skills needed for leaders as well as the opportunities for growth within a company like Johnson & Johnson.
 This understanding helped shape my professional aspirations.”

-In addition to her co-op at Johnson & Johnson, Swanson counts her involvement with SU ENACTUS as one of the most valuable experiences she has had at Whitman.
+In addition to her co-op at Johnson & Johnson, interned at Pratt & Whitney and is the president SU ENACTUS.
+Swanson counts her involvement with SU ENACTUS as one of the most valuable experiences she has had at Whitman.
 As a freshman, she was unsure if business was her calling.
 That year, she joined ENACTUS and came to realize there is more to business than financials and accounting.

 “Through ENACTUS, I have learned the role business and entrepreneurship can play in helping those in difficult situations get back on their feet,” added Swanson who currently serves as ENACTUS president-elect and will become president next year.
 “Working alongside my classmates to positively impact others in the community has been very rewarding.”